Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Abstract

 \section{Abstract}

-Transiting planet systems offer the best opportunity to measure the masses and radii of a large sample of planets and their host stars.
-However, relative photometry and radial velocity measurements alone only constrain the density of the host star.
-Thus, there is a one-parameter degeneracy in the mass and radius of the host star, and by extension the planet.
-Several theoretical, semi-empirical, and nearly empirical methods have been used to break this degeneracy and independently measure the mass and radius of the host star and planets(s).
-As we approach an era of few percent precisions on some of these properties, it is critical to assess whether these different methods are providing accuracies that are of the same order, or better than, the stated statistical precisions.
-We investigate the differences in the planet parameter estimates inferred when using the Torres empirical relations, YY isochrones, MIST isochrones, and a nearly-direct empirical measurement of the radius of the host star using its spectral energy distribution, effective temperature, and \textit{Gaia} parallax.
-We focus our analysis on modelling KELT-15b, a fairly typical hot Jupiter, using each of these methods.
-We globally model TESS photometry, optical-to-NIR flux densities of the host star, and \textit{Gaia} parallaxes, in conjunction with extant KELT ground-based follow-up photometric and radial velocity measurements.
-We find systematic differences in several of the inferred parameters of the KELT-15 system when using different methods, including a $\sim 6\%$ ($\sim 2\sigma$) difference in the inferred stellar and planetary radii between the MIST isochrones and SED fitting.
+Transiting planet systems offer a unique opportunity to measure the masses and radii of many planets and their host stars.
+Yet, relative photometry and radial velocity measurements alone only constrain the density of the host star.
+In remedy, the community uses theoretical and semi-empirical methods to break this one-parameter degeneracy and measure the mass and radius of the host star and its planet(s).
+We investigate the differences in the inferred system parameters due to modeling a host star with the Torres mass-radius relations, YY evolutionary tracks, MIST evolutionary tracks, and a stellar radius estimate from the spectral energy distribution (SED).
+We consider the effects of different priors on the stellar effective temperature, limb darkening, and eccentricity of the planet.
+Using the publicly available software package {\tt EXOFASTv2}, we globally model TESS photometry and radial velocity observations of KELT-15, which hosts a fairly representative hot Jupiter.
+In total, we explore the impact of 28 different choices of priors on the inferred parameters of KELT-15b.
+We find broad agreement in the inferred system parameters across methodologies at the level of $\sim 1.1 \sigma$ between the MIST and SED constraints.
+This gives some confidence that systematic errors are not ubiquitous in transiting planets systems.
+We also find a $\sim 2 \sigma$ difference in the $R_*$ estimated by the MIST models when we adopt differing literature spectroscopic \teff\ estimates.
+Similar studies of a large number of systems are needed to definitely assess systematic uncertainties the exoplanet population as a whole.